 Core Inflation Rate in Japan averaged 2.37 percent from 1971 until 2022, reaching an all time high of 24.70 percent in October of 1974 and a record low of -2.40 percent in August of 2009.
 This page provides - Japan Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Core Inflation Rate in Japan is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Japan to stand at 1.30 in 12 months time.
-In the long-term, the Japan Core Inflation Rate is projected to trend around 1.60 percent in 2020, according to our econometric models.
+Core Inflation Rate in Japan is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Core Inflation Rate is projected to trend around 0.70 percent in 2023, according to our econometric models.